Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9H

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a small loop for direction-finding.
 You rotate it and find a deep null.
 The signal could be coming from that direction OR from 180 degrees opposite - you can't tell which.
 This bidirectional ambiguity is the challenge.
 You might use a sense antenna or other technique to resolve which direction is correct.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Small loop antenna, Direction-finding, Bidirectional null, Ambiguity
+Small loop antenna Direction-finding Bidirectional null Ambiguity

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9H topic.